Berry Chantilly Layer Cake

 Berry Chantilly Layer Cake - The quintessential summer dessert.
 Layer upon layer of yellow cake filled with bakery style almond Chantilly Frosting, sliced strawberries, blueberries, and raspberries.
 If you love strawberry shortcake, you'll love this elevated summer holiday cake. #cake

 There is something to be said about spring approaching summer that makes me want to celebrate with cake.
 Maybe it’s the fact that strawberry picking is in its prime in Louisiana or maybe it’s the fond summer memories back home in Wisconsin that has me longing for the months ahead.
+Either way, I have been craving a Chantilly Layer Cake.

 Berry Chantilly Layer Cake - The quintessential summer dessert.
 Layer upon layer of yellow cake filled with bakery style almond Chantilly Frosting, sliced strawberries, blueberries, and raspberries.
 If you love strawberry shortcake, you'll love this elevated summer holiday cake. #cake